safdar-azeem/vlite3/docs/1-Components/Screen.md

 #### Refetch payload

-When a quick-filter tab is selected, `refetch` is called, and the quick filter's value is automatically injected into the `filter` object using the `quickFilterKey` (which defaults to `'status'`):
+When a quick-filter tab is selected, `refetch` is called, and the quick filter's value is automatically added to the `filter` property based on the provided `quickFilterKey` (default will be `'status'`):

 ```ts
 refetch({